Skip the small-talk & jump directly to the small dog breeds list.

 It includes the Cocker Spaniel, Beagle, several Terriers, and other breeds like "greyhounds" that have since diversified into more than one breed.

-Were Registration Numbers Influenced by Fashion, Celebrities, etc?.
+Are Small Dog Registration Numbers Influenced by Fashion, Celebrities, etc?

 And the results have not always been good for the dogs.

 Many people attribute the upsurge in the small dog craze (specifically "purse dogs") to Paris Hilton, but small dogs have always been a celebrity favorite.

 Although many of these canine movie stars were large dogs (Dalmatians, Border Collies) there were also some famous small dogs:

 - Benji (Benji) was a mix but was called a Border Terrier

 - Moonie and Gidget (Legally Blonde) were Chihuahuas